North, South Korea fix April date for first summit in years

 "But if the two sides deeply understand the historic significance and meaning of this summit and give their all, we will be able to solve all problems swiftly and amicably," Ri added.

+Tension over North Korea's tests of nuclear weapons and ballistic missile surged last year and raised fears of U.S. military action in response to North Korean threat to develop a nuclear weapon capable of hitting the United States.

-North and South Korea have experienced a significant easing in tensions since the Winter Olympics in the South in February.
-The are technically still at war after the 1950-53 conflict ended with a ceasefire, not a truce.
+But tension has eased significantly since North Korea decided to send athletes to the Winter Olympics in South Korea in February.
+The neighbours are technically still at war after the 1950-53 conflict ended with a ceasefire, not a truce.

 Kim met Chinese President Xi Jinping in a surprise visit to Beijing this week, his first trip outside the isolated North since he came to power in 2011.

+"We believe his visit will help the denuclearisation of the Korean peninsula, ensure peace and security of the Korean peninsula and resolve problems regarding the peninsula through political negotiations and discussions," Yang Jiechi said in opening remarks during a meeting with South Korea's National Security Office head, Chung Eui-yong.

+Yang, a top Chinese diplomat, is scheduled to meet South Korean President Moon Jae-in on Friday.

-The South Korean unification minister told reporters Kim's visit to China was not discussed with North Korean officials on Thursday.
+South Korean Unification Minister Cho Myong-gyon told reporters Kim's visit to China was not discussed with North Korean officials in their Thursday talks.

-Trump and Kim had exchanged threats and insults in recent months.
-The U.S. leader made the equally surprising announcement earlier this month that he was prepared to meet Kim to discuss the crisis over Pyongyang's development of nuclear weapons capable of hitting the United States.
+Trump and Kim had exchanged insults and veiled threats of war in recent months but the U.S. leader made the surprising announcement this month that he was prepared to meet Kim to discuss the crisis over the North's development of weapons.

 The North Korean leader's engagement with the international community has sparked speculation that he may try to meet other leaders.
-Japan's Asahi newspaper said on Thursday Japan had sounded out the North Korean government about a bilateral summit.
+Japan's Asahi newspaper said Japan had sounded out the North Korean government about a summit.

 Japan's Foreign Minister Taro Kono left open the possibility that Shinzo Abe might meet Kim at some point.
 Kono said in an interview with Reuters on Tuesday that Japan was closely watching preparations for the North-South Korean summit and the Trump-Kim meeting.